carloso0114/private-events/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Express yourself
+# Private Events

 > In this project we build a web application that allow people to let other people know if they are attending or if they did attend to an event.

-You will be able to sign in, sign up at the home page, then you are able to create opinions, only the users who sign in are able to see create an opinion and see it, if you opt to sign out, then you wont be able to see the opinions at all.
+You will be able to sign in, sign up at the index page, then you are able to create an event, only the users who sign in are able to see create an event and see it, if you opt to sign out, then you will be able to see the event but not to attend it.
-You can upload your own profile pictures!
-(Take it easy i have limited free storage) You can upload your own cover picture to your profile page (same as above) You can follow another user and see their opinions directly in you home page.
-You can vote up for opinions you like, to highlight how users care about one thought.

 ## Built With